Home » Dietary Supplements » Vitamins

 What is Biotin Exactly?

 Sometimes, biotin is referred to as vitamin H or B7.
 Actually, it is best described as a cofactor for metabolizing fats and amino acids, maintaining consistent blood sugar levels and helping to process carbon dioxide.
-Biotin is extremely important for cell growth and the production of as well.
+Biotin is extremely important for cell growth and the production of fatty acids as well.
 This diversified nutrient, adorned with three names, also has a hand in the Citric acid cycle.
 This involves the generation of biochemical energy during aerobic respiration, but that seems like a tangent best saved for a more advanced look into biotin…perhaps in the near future.

 Although the amount of naturally occurring biotin in food varies from season to season and harvest to harvest, the nutrient can often be found in liver, soybeans, tomatoes, carrots, lettuce, almonds, walnuts, cucumber, oats, milk and some fish such as salmon and halibut.
 Specifically, brewer’s yeast and royal jelly (another gift from the amazing and endangered honeybee) happen to have some of the highest biotin contents.